nadavme/CompilerByRegex-oo6/README.md

 ##   Implementation details   ##

 As said in the Design part, i have splitted the program to some packages, by their "mission" of handling the code.
-I chose to read the file with a scanner, that i'am are familiar with from previous projects- these is the place where I/O exceptions can be thrown, and handle the code line by line.
+I chose to read the file with a scanner, that i'am more familiar with from previous projects- these is the place where I/O exceptions can be thrown, and handle the code line by line.
 So the Parser gets the lines of the code, and cut it to scopes- this may be the most important part of the program, because it is done carefully and many of the checks on the code are done their.
 Each of the relevant scopes gets its